apache/kylin/website/docs/restapi/data_source_api.md

       "msg": ""
   }
   ```
->Note: Prior to KE version 4.5.17.0, the `total_size` value was the total number of tables the requesting user had permissions on in the project.
-Due to performance issues, in KE 4.5.17.0 and later, the `total_size` value is adjusted to the total number of all loaded tables in the project and no longer correlates to the actual table permissions the requesting user has in the project.
+>Note: the `total_size` value is adjusted to the total number of all loaded tables in the project and no longer correlates to the actual table permissions the requesting user has in the project.